SFBdragon/talc/README.md

 ## Algorithms
 This is a dlmalloc-style implementation with boundary tagging and bucketing aimed at general-purpose use cases.

-The main differences compared to Galloc is that Talloc doesn't bucket by alignment at all, assuming most allocations will require at most a machine-word size alignment, so expect Galloc to be faster where lots of small, large alignment allocations are made.
+The main differences compared to Galloc is that Talc doesn't bucket by alignment at all, assuming most allocations will require at most a machine-word size alignment, so expect Galloc to be faster where lots of small, large alignment allocations are made.
 Instead, a much broader range of bucket sizes are used, which should often be more efficient.

 Additionally, the layout of chunk metadata is rearranged to allow for smaller minimum-size chunks to reduce memory overhead of small allocations.